EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_01/hands_on_1.md

 If the default MUSE example has run successfully, you should now have a folder called `Results` in the same directory as `settings.toml`.

-This directory should contain results for each sector (Gas,Power and Residential) as well as results for the entire simulation in the form of `MCACapacity.csv` and `MCAPrices.csv`.
+This directory should contain results for each sector contained within this example (Gas, Power and Residential) as well as results for the entire simulation in the form of the files `MCACapacity.csv` and `MCAPrices.csv`.

-`MCACapacity.csv` contains information about the capacity each agent has per technology per benchmark year.
+`MCACapacity.csv` contains information about the energy capacity each agent has per technology per benchmark year.
 Each benchmark year is the modelled year in the `settings.toml` file.
 In our example, this is 2020, 2025, …, 2050.

-`MCAPrices.csv` has the converged price of each commodity per benchmark year and timeslice. eg. the cost of electricity at night for electricity in 2020.
+`MCAPrices.csv` has the converged price of each commodity per benchmark year and timeslice.
+For example, it has the cost of electricity at night for electricity in 2020, and other similar results.

-Within each of the sector result folders, there is an output for Capacity for each commodity in each year.
-The years into the future, which the simulation has not run to, refers to the capacity as it retires.
+Within each of the sector result folders, there is an output for capacity for each commodity in each year.
+Future years, which the simulation has not run to, refers to the technology capacity as it retires.
 Within the Residential folder there is also a folder for Supply within each year.
 This refers to how much end-use commodity was output.

+Some of these terms will not be familiar to you yet, but do not worry about this for now.
+This hands-on is just guiding you the basic process from installation to data visualisation and later hands-on material will give more information.

 ## Visualisation

 There are many different ways to visualise the results of MUSE.
 For example, you could use a programming language such as python or R. In this course, however, we will use Excel for simplicity.

 There are also many different variables and combinations of data that we can plot.
-In this course we will primarily explore the capacity installed over the time horizon (2020-2050).
+In this course we will primarily explore the capacity installed over the time horizon (2020 to 2050).
 Through this, we can see which of the technologies are invested in and understand the competition between technologies.

-To start the visualisation process of the default example, navigate to the folder where you run the `default` example.
+To start the visualisation process of the default example, navigate to the folder where you run the `default` example in anaconda prompt or CMD.exe.
 For instance:

 ```
 cd {MUSE_download_location}/StarMuse/run/example/default/